filipsPL/optuclust/README.md

 - **show_progress_bar:** Display a progress bar during optimization.
 Default is `True`.
 - **timeout:** Maximum duration (in seconds) for all trials in the optimization process.
 - **trial_timeout:** Maximum duration (in seconds) for each individual trial.
+- **storage:** Storage object that optuna can use, eg `sqlite:///optimization.db`.
+This option imply attempt to resume optimization process if the storage is defined and exists.

 ### ClustGridSearch Class